dice-group/IGUANA/docs_new/configuration/overview.md

 ## Structure

 The configuration file for a benchmark suite can either be `yaml`-file or a `json`-file.
-We would recommend creating the configuration with a `yaml`-file as it is more human-readable and easier to write.
+YAML is recommended and all examples will be presented as YAML.

 The configuration file consists of the following six sections:
 - [Datasets](#Datasets)